 The tour is an all day, 12-hour round-trip adventure and the early morning and early evening hours present some of the best wildlife viewing opportunities while you make your way to and from our country’s first national park.
 While bison, bald eagles and the occasional river otter will be the primary wildlife you’ll encounter inside the park itself, an appearance by elk or moose outside the park boundaries is certainly not at all out of the question.

-After leaving your lodging you’ll drive up to Flagg Ranch in Yellowstone where you will be served a hearty breakfast and outfitted with top end snowmobile gear—boots, one-piece suit, helmet, gloves and balaclava.
-Once outfitted, your group—no more than nine snowmobiles per group, plus one guide—will head out to start your day of scenic adventure.
+After leaving your lodging you’ll drive up to Flagg Ranch in Yellowstone where you will begin your journey on your snowmobile.
+No more than nine snowmobiles per group, plus one guide—will head out to start your day of scenic adventure.
+Gear is included— snowmobile one-piece suit, boots, and a helmet, additionally breakfast & lunch.

 As you wind your way up to Old Faithful on your snowmobile, you’ll find there is nothing quite like passing bison burrowing their mighty heads into the deep snow searching for food and then watching their snow-covered faces emerge victorious.